robinhood/faust/README.rst

             # process infinite stream of orders.
             print(f'Order for {order.account_id}: {order.amount}')

-The Agent is a stream processor that can execute on many machines and CPU cores.
-You can think of it as similar to a Celery task, but radically different in that it can keep state between executing tasks.
+The Agent is a "stream processor"  and you can start this program on multiple machines to create a distributed system.
+You can think of agents like Celery tasks that can persist state between invocations. to tasks in  task queue (Celery), but that it reads a stream of eventsY and can]]]]]]k state between executing tasks.

 State can be in-memory, or it can be stored in "tables".